 How to Write a Speech for a Bridal Shower

 What to Include in a Bridal Shower Speech

-For any speech, there is a format you can follow to organize your content.
-Likewise, there are things typically included in a speech to make it more personal and heartwarming.
+For any speech, there’s a format to help you organize your thoughts.
+There are typical elements included in a bridal shower speech to make it deeply personal and touching:

 - Things you like about the bridal shower.
 Compliment how the bridal shower is planned, organized, and decorated.
 Thank the hosts and the planners for their effort and dedication.